algae-elbaum/scrawl_language/README.md

   - ocamlbuild
   - menhir

-Use the file extension .sc for Scrawl programs
+Use the file extension .spl for Scrawl programs

 Since this project is long term, there are going to be TODOs that should be